-In order for business owners to find freelancers and agencies, they simply have to browse the profiles on Hubstaff Talent, contact the team of choice directly, decide on work terms and get started.
+To find freelancers and agencies, business owners simply have to browse the profiles on Hubstaff Talent, contact the team of choice directly, decide on work terms, and get started.

 Agencies can start a profile and add team members in order to be found by business owners.
 Freelancers only need to start a profile, get found, contacted, and then hit the ground running.